golibs-starter/golib/README.md

     golib.EventOpt(),

     // When you want to enable actuator endpoints.
     // By default, we provide HealthService and InfoService. golib.ActuatorEndpointOpt(),
-    // When you want to provide build info to above info service. golib.BuildInfoOpt(Version, CommitHash, BuildTime),
+    // When you want to provide build info to above InfoService. golib.BuildInfoOpt(Version, CommitHash, BuildTime),

     // When you want to enable http client auto config with contextual client by default